 Financial forecasting is crucial for effective decision-making and identifying potential risks and growth opportunities.
 These deep insights lead to better budgeting, smarter investment decisions, and increased profitability.
 Some of the key benefits they provide are:

-Companies need a deeper understanding of the outcomes that different scenarios can bring to the business.
-Financial forecasting here helps anticipate financial performance based on trends and changing patterns, enabling companies to better manage and allocate their resources.
+Anticipating business performance Companies need a deeper understanding of the outcomes different scenarios can deliver for the business.
+Financial forecasting here helps anticipate financial performance based on trends and changing patterns, enabling companies to manage better and allocate their resources.

 Financial forecasting usually involves pro forma financial statements.
 These are primarily business reports that include: